 Christian or not, why getting a tattoo is a wrong decision

 - You cannot donate your blood once you have a tattoo.
-Often times, it is our loved ones who may need blood transfusion and that disables you from helping others.

 - Having a tattoo can polarize people who may judge you for having it.